jimbaker/clamped/README.md

 ````

 You can decompile the proxy class to see exactly what's going on with
 these steps.
-First, download the Procyon decompiler from https://bitbucket.org/mstrobel/procyon/downloads.
-I'm using 0.5.21, but the most recent when you look should be just fine.
+First, download the [Procyon decompiler][Procyon].
+I'm
+using 0.5.21, but the most recent when you look should be just fine.

 Then unpack the jar and decompile with Procyon.
 You should do this in some
 unpacking directory, since jar unpacking will explode nicely at